AviroopGhosh/TAS-Forge/documentation/User_Guide.md

 ## Step-by-Step Guide: Using TAS-Forge
 This section provides a step-by-step guide for using TAS-Forge.
 Before beginning, ensure that all the required files are present in your MATLAB working directory.
 To understand how the files are organized, refer to the [Folder Structure](#folder_structure) section.

-Note: Some of the files are generated dynamically and will not appear until the respective scripts have been executed.
+**Note:** Many files (e.g., CSV exports, CPLEX input, INET simulation files) are generated during execution.
+These files will not appear until their corresponding scripts have been run.